mjordan/iipqa/README.md

 Some tests failed.
 Details are available in test.txt
 ```

-If any of iipqa's tests failed, details of what it found will be available in your log file.
+If any of iipqa's checks failed, details of the failure will be available in your log file.

 ## License